sunfounder/raphael-kit/docs/source/index.rst

-SunFounder Da Vinci Kit for Raspberry Pi
+SunFounder Raphael Kit for Raspberry Pi
 ===========================================

-About the Da Vinci Kit
+About the Raphael Kit
 -------------------------

-This Da Vinci kit applies to the Raspberry Pi 4 Model B, 3 Model A+, 3 Model B+, 3 Model B, 2 Model B, 1 Model B+, 1 Model A+, zero W and zero.
-It includes various components and chips that can help to create various interesting phenomena which you can get via some operation with the guidance of experiment instructions.
-In this process, you can learn some basic knowledge about programming.
-Also you can explore more application by yourself.
-Now go for it!

 If you want to learn another projects which we don’t have, please feel free to send Email and we will update to our online tutorials as soon as possible, any suggestions are welcomed.